mikefarah/yq/how-it-works.md

 dog
 ```

-Both sides have now been evaluated, so now the operator copies across the value from the RHS (`.b`) to the the LHS (`.a`), and it returns the now updated context:
+Both sides have now been evaluated, so now the operator copies across the value from the RHS (`.b`) to the LHS (`.a`), and it returns the now updated context:

 ```yaml
 a: dog